cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           double Fzero(Func<double, double> fun, double x0)
           double Fzero(Func<double, double> fun, double[] x0)
           double Fzero(Func<double, double> fun, double x0, Solvers.Set options)
-   Param:
+   Parameters:
+       fun:
-      | fun:  The nonlinear function whose root is to be computed.
+           The nonlinear function whose root is to be computed.
 The function must take a double and return a double.
+       x0:
-      | x0:  The initial guess for the root or the interval bounding the root.
+          The initial guess for the root or the interval bounding the root.
+       options:
-      | options:  Optional.
+               Optional.
 Solver settings that specify parameters like tolerance, maximum iterations, or other configurations.
 Defaults to null if not provided.
    Returns:
        The computed root of the nonlinear equation.
    Example: